 God is good.
 God loving.
 God is kind.
-God knows the details of our life.
+God knows the details of our lives.
 God desires to bring us to joy and has the power to do so.
-When we do not obey God implicitly we are harming only ourselves.
+When we do not obey God implicitly, we are harming only ourselves.

 First, responding constructively to God’s dealings.
 Second, being willing for God to remove our idols.
 Third, obeying God promptly and thoroughly.

-A fourth aspect of learning to live by the Life of Christ I should not have to mention because it is so obvious.
-It is that of obeying the commandments given by Christ and His Apostles–the numerous exhortations found in the New Testament.
+A fourth aspect of learning to live by the Life of Christ I should not need to mention because it is so obvious: It is obeying the commandments given by Christ and His Apostles—the numerous exhortations found in the New Testament.

 So we have a multitude of believers who are not keeping the commandments of Christ and His Apostles, and who are expecting at any moment, mythical escape from the problems of the world.
 What a formula for spiritual disaster!
 What doctrinal chaos we are immersed in!

 Notice in the following verse the cause and effect relationship between keeping Christ’s commandments and being filled with the Life of God.